 Since a proposal tries to convince readers that its way of defining and solving the problem makes sense, proposal writers must be sensitive to readers’ needs and expectations.
 As students plan and draft a proposal, they will want to determine whether their readers are aware of the problem and whether they recognize its seriousness.
 In addition, writers will want to consider what they might think of any other solutions.
-Knowing what the readers know, what their assumptions and biases are, what kinds of arguments will be appealing to them is a central part of proposal writing, indeed of all good argumentative writing.
+Knowing what the readers know, what their assumptions and biases are, and what kinds of arguments will be appealing to them is a central part of proposal writing and indeed of all good argumentative writing.

 Basic Features of Problem-Solution/Proposal Essays